 The development ceiling: a car that can't find its way 🏎️

 The first races have exposed the shortcomings of the AMR26, especially in slow corners and tire management.
-The Silverstone team has chosen not to force premature upgrade packages, aware that the current development direction is not delivering the expected gains.
+The Silverstone team has chosen not to force premature upgrade packages, aware that the current development direction does not offer the expected gains.
 The decision to freeze the car's evolution until September aims to find a more solid base solution, even if this means sacrificing short-term results and accepting that the midfield will be the ceiling for months.

 Alonso's patience: between coffee and waiting for a miracle ☕